The Best Iowa Sportsbook Apps

 While the two accounts must be kept separate, it still provides DraftKings with an open voice to all the DFS customers they can register.
 Registering for a daily fantasy sports account with DraftKings is not restricted by the current Iowa sports betting rules.

-Once the registration is completed, bettors can fund their DraftKings accounts and place bets from anywhere in the state.
-After the first of the year, anyone will be able to enter Iowa and legally register and bet using the DraftKings Sportsbook App.
+Since the registration is completed, bettors can fund their DraftKings accounts and place bets from anywhere in the state.
+You are able to enter Iowa and legally register and bet using the DraftKings Sportsbook App.

 PointsBet Sportsbook App Iowa